ruizhuhuang/Stampede/README.md

 # Stampede
-parallel chain jags R packages can be used for HRM(hierarchical rater model) and others models using jags.
+parallel chain jags R package can be used for HRM(hierarchical rater model) and others models using jags.